Proverbs 19 – Fools and Family Life

 i.
 “Laziness plunges him into a state of being so deep in sleep that he is totally unconscious of his situation.
 Unaware of his tragic situation and unable to arouse himself, the sluggard neglects his source of income and so hungers.
 His fate is similar to that of drunkards and the gluttons (Proverbs 23:21).”
 (Waltke)

 b.
-An idle person will suffer hunger: There is a great price to be paid from laziness, one of those prices is the hunger one suffers as their needs are not met through hard work.
-The lazy man or woman is puts themselves in a trap of sleep and hunger.
+An idle person will suffer hunger: There is a great price to be paid from laziness, one of those prices is the hunger one suffers as one’s needs are not met through hard work.
+The lazy man or woman puts themselves in a trap of sleep and hunger.

 He who keeps the commandment keeps his soul,

 But he who is careless of his ways will die.

 a.
 He who keeps the commandment keeps his soul: Obedience to the word and commandment of God is of real, practical benefit.
 Obedience guards and keeps the life, the soul of the wise man or woman who lives according to God’s word.

 b.
 He who is careless of his ways will die: To abandon wisdom and live careless in our ways is to invite death.
 God gave His commandment to give us life and to keep us from death.

 He who has pity on the poor lends to the Lord,

 And He will pay back what he has given.